a-karma/Bogor_Workshop/DAY_4/Session1.md

 > get babirusa_* .
 ```

+###Rasmus comment: I would show the whole time axis in these plots.
+1st because at present you are only showing a small subset of the free parameters that are being estimated, which may not be pedagogic given that you ask them to play around with the number of free parameters.
+2nd because it allows you to make an important point: that although PSMC gives you a population size estimate over a long time scale, one should be careful about interpreting it in the recent and old parts of the history.######

 The plot should look somewhat like this:

 Babirusa PSMC with coarse parameter           |  Babirusa PSMC with fine parameter (4 + 10*2 + 4 + 6)                | Babirusa PSMC with fine parameter (4 + 25*2 + 4 + 6)